 Although perspectives frequently differed, causing some difficult conversations about the causes of problems or methods for solving them, stakeholders seemed to develop a better understanding of each other’s important roles in the state’s energy efficiency portfolio and contributions to driving increased adoption of energy efficiency throughout the state.

-We recognized among all participants a deep commitment to the goals of California’s energy efficiency programs and to honest and effective use of ratepayer funds to influence change in California’s markets.
+The T2WG facilitation team recognized among all T2WG participants a deep commitment to the goals of California’s energy efficiency programs and to honest and effective use of ratepayer funds to influence change in California’s markets.
 Many differences remain among stakeholders’ perspectives on the methods for achieving their shared goals, some of which are reflected in this report, but T2WG participants have made progress in improving communication to identify and address those differences through idea-sharing and thoughtful solutions.

-We look forward to continuing to build a strong working relationship among stakeholders and to further progress identifying and implementing solutions that improve both communication and efficiency in achieving cost-effective energy efficiency savings in the custom programs.
+Stakeholders should continue their momentum to build a strong working relationship and to further progress identifying and implementing solutions that improve both communication and efficiency in achieving cost-effective energy efficiency savings in the custom programs.

-Q – Should we list stakeholder names here?
-Appendix A. T2WG Participation
+The names, organization, and attendance of all T2WG participants is listed in Appendix A. T2WG Participation.

 Introduction

-Decision 16-08-019 directed California Public Utilities Commission (CPUC) staff to convene two stakeholder working groups to address several specific issues outlined in the Decision:
+California Public Utilities Commission (CPUC) Decision 16-08-019 directed CPUC staff to convene two stakeholder working groups to address several specific issues outlined in the Decision.

-The Track 1 Working Group (T1WG) convened in October 2016 to discuss measure-level baseline assignments and preponderance of evidence (POE) requirements and produced the Track 1 Working Group Report on December 7, 2016.
+The Track 1 Working Group (T1WG) convened in October 2016 to discuss measure-level baseline assignments and preponderance of evidence (POE) requirements and produced the Track 1 Working Group Report on December 12, 2016.
+The T1WG report led to Resolution E-4818, issued by the CPUC on May 2, 2017.

-The Track 2 Working Group (T2WG), was originally asked to recommend improvements to guidance on industry standard practice (ISP) and to propose opportunities to streamline California custom programs.
+The Track 2 Working Group (T2WG) was originally asked to recommend improvements to guidance on industry standard practice (ISP) and to propose opportunities to streamline California custom programs.
 However, the T2WG absorbed four additional issues assigned to the working group in Resolution E-4818 (the Resolution), the Commission’s response to the T1WG Report.

 This T2WG Report is the first report from the T2WG.
 It addresses the four issues assigned in the Resolution (referred to as Tasks 1 through 4 in this report) and provides an update on discussions to date and planned next steps for the two original issues (referred to as Tasks 5 and 6 in this report).